Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

 Despite these advantages, the potential of muonic atoms to determine $Q_\text{ref}$ has been limited by the capabilities of the available measurement techniques~\cite{1978-NiceGraph}.
 The transition energies are in the x-ray region, where resolving the hyperfine splitting is challenging.
 The use of solid-state detectors for these measurements is effectively restricted to elements with $Z \geq 30$~\cite{1978-NiceGraph}, with muonic Cu being the lightest system measured in this way, although with limited experimental accuracy~\cite{1982-CuMuX}.
 On the low-$Z$ side, crystal spectrometers offer superb resolution at the expense of low quantum efficiency.
 This constrains crystal spectrometer measurements to highly populated transitions, effectively limiting $Q_\text{ref}$ measurements to $Z\leq13$~\cite{1981-muonic-Al}.
 The combined limitations of current techniques applied to muonic and electronic atoms and molecules leave a distinct group of elements with a poorly known $Q_\text{ref}$ (see Figure~\ref{fig:Reco_q}).

 In this Letter, we present a novel approach to accurately determine $Q_{\text{ref}}$ in the light transition metals, where current techniques remain inadequate.
 The method relies on measuring the weakly populated muonic atom $2s_{1/2} \to 2p_{3/2}$ transition using cryogenic microcalorimeters (MCs).
-The relevant energy range lies in the $10-40\,$keV region (see Table~\ref{table: energies}), where MC detectors offer high quantum efficiency and superb resolution of $\approx10$\,eV~\cite{2020-MMC-detector, 2022-TES_resolution}, enabling the hyperfine structure of the elements of interest to be resolved in a reasonable data-taking time.
+The relevant energy range lies in the $10-40\,$keV region (see Table~\ref{table: energies}), where MC detectors offer high quantum efficiency ($>40\%$ for the energies discussed here~\cite{2024-unger_mmc}) and superb resolution of $\approx10$\,eV~\cite{2020-MMC-detector, 2022-TES_resolution}, enabling the hyperfine structure of the elements of interest to be resolved in a reasonable data-taking time.